Newell

 In the News

-Richard G. Newell quoted on the global impacts of carbon dioxide by Chelsea Harvey, "Scientists have a New Way to Calculate What Global Warming Costs" The Washington Post, January 12, 2017.
+Quoted by Chelsea Harvey in "Scientists have a New Way to Calculate What Global Warming Costs," The Washington Post, January 12, 2017.

-Richard G. Newell quoted on how local governments in eight states fared in capturing tax dollars from oil and gas production by Bill Bishop, "Fracking Boom Helped Rural Economies, Studies Say" The Daily Yonder, October 21, 2015.
+Quoted by Bill Bishop in "Fracking Boom Helped Rural Economies, Studies Say," The Daily Yonder, October 21, 2015.

-"Lessons from the U.S.: the Benefits of Fracking for Local Government," Richard G. Newell (with Daniel Raimi), Public Leaders Network, The Guardian, June 4, 2014.
+Opinion: "Lessons from the U.S.: the Benefits of Fracking for Local Government," Richard G. Newell (with Daniel Raimi), The Guardian, June 4, 2014.

-Richard G. Newell's research on the use of natural gas instead of higher-emission energy sources discussed by Hannah Osborne, "Fracking: Shale Gas 'Will Not Alter Climate Change Projections'," International Business Times, May 15, 2014.
+Research discussed by Hannah Osborne, in "Fracking: Shale Gas 'Will Not Alter Climate Change Projections'," International Business Times, May 15, 2014.